despa1r1337/reportbot/README.md

 ## Note:

 *Don't kill the process by yourself!
-The process will be killed automatically after it finished to report the target with all the accounts.
+The process will be killed automatically after it finished to report the target with all the accounts*.

 ## Additionally: